KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 ### HDR capable display

-If the framebuffer format and colorspace is known to the implementation and one is available, choose a format compatible with color primaries BT.2020 and uses the SMPTE ST 2084 transfer function (perceptual quantizer).
+If the framebuffer format and colorspace is known to the implementation and one is available, choose a format compatible with color primaries ITU BT.2020 and uses the SMPTE ST 2084 transfer function (perceptual quantizer).
 In Vulkan this would for instance be:
 VK_COLOR_SPACE_HDR10_ST2084_EXT
 VK_COLOR_SPACE_DOLBYVISION_EXT

 For a list of Vulkan colorspaces [see Table 1 of VkColorSpaceKHR](https://www.khronos.org/registry/vulkan/specs/1.3-extensions/man/html/VkColorSpaceKHR.html)

-It is valid to choose a framebuffer with colorspace BT.2020 (or BT.2100) that does not use the SMPTE ST 2084 transfer function, if SMPTE ST 2084 (PQ EOTF) is applied to pixel values before being output to display.
+It is valid to choose a framebuffer with colorspace ITU BT.2020 (or BT.2100) that does not use the SMPTE ST 2084 transfer function, if SMPTE ST 2084 (PQ EOTF) is applied to pixel values before being output to display.

 **Implementation notes**